 In Bengal, Prajapati is the name given to the butterfly.
-I would say it is quite interesting to see how this minute, almost insignificant creature has been recognized as the king among people.
+I would say it is quite interesting to see how this minute, almost insignificant creature has been recognised as the king among people.

-When Dorje Teas started its wellness range, the monarch butterfly was an extremely obvious choice.
-As the butterfly sucks nectar from the Hibiscus Flower, so Dorje Teas brings to you Dorje Hibiscus Tea - sacred beauty in a cup.
+When Dorje started its wellness range, the monarch butterfly was an extremely obvious choice.
+As the butterfly sucks nectar from the Hibiscus Flower, so Dorje Teas brings to you Dorje Hibiscus tea - sacred beauty in a cup.

 Write to me at Editor@Dorjeteas

 Click here to buy Dorje Hibiscus Tea